 Can you assist with selling items after probate?

 Yes.
-Dawsons can advise on auction where appropriate, though there is no obligation to sell.
+Dawsons can advise on auction or private sale where appropriate, though there is no obligation to sell.

 Over £10m worth of valuables assessed each year.